Well, Mo, if you're still out there, I was afraid of this.

 I don't have all the lights on all the time.

-That I was still watching it, and so they are here they are.
+And so they are, here they are.

-You gotta understand this out there, Richard.
+You got to understand this out there, Richard.

 These guys are urging every one of us to turn off their lights.